Mathurkarishma/alphabetical-unique-words/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running, download the `alphabetical_unique_words.py` file and the text files, `romeo.txt` and `romeo_copy.txt`, into the same folder.
-Then run the code in an IDE software, such as IDLE.
-It can also be viewed in Command Prompt through the below commands.
+To get a local copy up and running, download the `alphabetical_unique_words.py` file and the text input files, `romeo.txt` and `romeo_copy.txt`, into the same folder.
+Then run the code in an IDE software, such as IDLE, or in Command Prompt.
+The `romeo.txt` file contains Romeo's speech, while the `romeo_copy.txt` file was used to prove to my professor that my program works by using my own name.
+Easily try your own text file wiht this program _by saving it into the same folder._

-`>>python3 alphabetical_unique_words.py` <br />
-`>>Enter the file name: romeo.txt`

 <!-- USAGE EXAMPLES -->
 ## Usage

-Below is an example of using the `romeo.txt` file in IDLE.
-The output represents the unique words in alphabetical order of Romeo's speech.
+Using the `romeo.txt` file in IDLE.

 <img src="romeo.JPG" alt="romeo">

-Below is another example using the `romeo_copy.txt` file.
-I created this text file to prove to my professor that the program works by using my own name in the file.
-Easily try your own text file with this program _by saving it into the same folder._
+Using the `romeo_copy.txt` file in IDLE:

 <img src="romeo_copy.JPG" alt="romeo_copy">

+Using the `romeo.txt` file in Command Prompt.

+`>>python3 alphabetical_unique_words.py` <br />
+`>>Enter the file name: romeo.txt`

 <!-- CONTACT -->
 ## Contact